Last updated on March 14, 2023

-“Those who love peace must learn to organize as effectively as those who love war,” is what legendary civil rights leader Martin Luther King Jr. proclaimed as he led a protest down the streets of Chicago against the war in Viet Nam.
+“Those who love peace must learn to organize as effectively as those who love war,” is what Martin Luther King Jr. proclaimed as he led thousands down the streets of Chicago in protest against the Vietnam War.

-Similar to many others, in recent years I’ve become increasingly concerned with the state of our nation.
-Consequently, this year’s Martin Luther King Jr. Day meant a bit more than ever.
-And as I reflect, I continue to ask the question: if our nation is to overcome centuries of institutionalized injustice, what will it take?
-What kind of action will be necessitated not only from me but also from our nation at large?
+It’s been over half a century since then but nonetheless, our nation continues along its trek to cleanse itself of inequality.
+And as I reflect, I continue to ask the question: if we are to overcome centuries of institutionalized injustice, what more will it take?
+What kind of action will be necessitated not only from me, but also from our country at large?

-But one thing that I’m positive of is that as the wealthiest 10% of schools continue to spend 10 times more than those less fortunate, all students aside from those at the precipice continue to be limited in their pursuits (Brookings).
-And as we fail to give proper attention to fighting educational disparities, we are snipping a potential key to unlocking the gates of inequality at the bud.
+Because as the wealthiest 10% of schools continue to spend 10 times more than those less fortunate, all aside from those at the precipice continue to be limited in their pursuits (Brookings).
+And as we continuously fail to give proper attention to fighting educational disparities, we are snipping a potential key to unlocking the gates of inequality at the bud.

-What’s interesting, though, is that (speaking comparatively) our nation hasn’t always been this way.
-Throughout the 19 Century, America was leading the way as the concept of free, nonsectarian public schools revolutionized the nation’s social landscapes.
-And by 1970, America had the world’s leading educational system as the gap between minority and white students was beginning to noticeably decline.
+What’s interesting, though, is that (comparatively speaking) our nation hasn’t always been this way.
+Throughout the 19 Century, America was actually leading the way as the concept of free, nonsectarian public schools revolutionized the nation’s social landscapes.
+And by 1970, America boasted one of the world’s greatest educational systems as the gap between minority and white students was beginning to noticeably decline.

-However, according to Ronald Ferguson, a lecturer in public policy at Harvard Kennedy School, our nation’s growth has hit a plateau for the past 30 years.
-We suddenly don’t care as much and the positive trends we were seeing previously have come to a halt.
+However, according to Ronald Ferguson of the Harvard Kennedy School, our growth has hit a plateau for the past 30 years.
+We suddenly don’t care as much and the positive trends we were previously seeing have come to a halt.

-And according to a 2012 OECD report, the United States has now not only fallen behind the likes of the United Kingdom, Hungary, and Japan but also behind OECD averages by a variety of metrics (OECD).
+This is corroborated by a 2012 OECD report which finds that the United States has fallen behind the likes of the United Kingdom, Hungary, and Japan in addition to general OECD averages by a variety of metrics (OECD).

-But given stats such that Black students are three times more likely to be held back compared to their white peers as well as the fact that schools serving low-income students tend to have less-qualified and worse paid teachers, this should come as no surprise (Hamilton, Nelson et al).
+That’s correct: this nation, an ultra-wealthy hegemon and symbol of equality, has gone from being the global leader to being categorized as below average.
+And given statistics such that Black students are three times more likely to be held back compared to their White peers as well as that schools serving low-income students tend to have less-qualified and worse paid teachers, this should come as no surprise (Hamilton, Nelson et al).

 Well, 75% of new jobs require some degree of education and higher paying jobs are correlated to higher educational levels (TruthOut, US Bureau of Labor Statistics).
-Thus, providing stable paths for disadvantaged students to avoid turning to crime or falling into poverty would work to prevent so many of our nation’s problems that are traced back to inequality.
+On top of that, the impact of simply being in an academic environment which promotes discipline and future-oriented thinking should not be discounted.
+Thus, by providing stable paths for disadvantaged students to avoid turning to crime or falling into poverty, we would adopt a sustainable solution which works to intercept obstacles before they arise and turn the tables on inequality.

-But if we can’t even bat an eye towards something as rudimentary as this, on what basis does our ongoing fight against injustice stand?
+Because if we can’t even bat an eye towards something as rudimentary as this, on what basis does our ongoing fight against inequality stand?